carlos-cajas/ParCFD.github.io/proceedings.md

 # Proceedings of the Conference Series

-* [Parallel CFD 2024, Bonn, Germany], to appear soon
+* Parallel CFD 2024, Bonn, Germany, to appear soon
 * Parallel CFD 2023, Cuenca, Ecuador, no proceedings
 * Parallel CFD 2022, Alba, Italy, no proceedings
 * Parallel CFD 2021, Nice France, no proceedings